cutelabnyc/nested-tuplets/README.md

 1. You specify a number of subdivisions using the **subdivider** `{}`, so in our first example, we start by describing four subdivisions of our period of time, our **container**, with `{4}`.

 2. To describe a further level of rhythmic subdivision, you use a **range** `(x, y)`, wherein you identify:
-- x: the **range start** where, within the previously described events, this further level of rhythmic subdivision is to take place, and
+- x: the **range start** where, within the previously described subdivisions, this further level of rhythmic subdivision is to take place, and
-- y: the **range length**, the duration of the new rhythmic subdivision, described in terms of number of events in the preceding rhythmic level over which the new rhythmic subdivision should extend.
+- y: the **range length**, the duration of the new rhythmic subdivision, in terms of a number of subdivisions in the preceding rhythmic level.

-3. So in the initial example, `(1, 2)` describes that from the **first** event of the four events described by `{4}`, and lasting for the length of **two** of those events, there should be some number of events.
+3. So, in the initial example, `(1, 2)` describes that from the **first** event of the four events described by `{4}`, and lasting for the length of **two** of those events, there should be some number of events.
 How many events?
 The first example specifies `{5}`.

 This gives us the rhythm from Figure 1: four events, where the first two events have been split equally into five events.

 If we wrote this rhythm using the second Nestup code example, we've simply described this rhythm slightly differently.
-The example begins by describing *two* events, the first then being subdivided into five events `{5}` that take up the entire space of the first event, as described by `(1, 1)`, and the second being subdivided into two events over the space of the second event: `(2, 1) {2}`.
+The example begins by subdividing the period of time into *two* events, the first being subdivided into five subdivisions `{5}` that take up the entire space of the first event, as described by `(1, 1)`, and the second being subdivided into two subdivisions: `(2, 1) {2}`.